akshayrdeodhar/akshayrdeodhar.github.io/_posts/2020-07-03-seinfeld-review.md

 at times, captures and criticises, and turns life's cliches, oftimes by taking them to their extremes.
-Here are characters who aren't afraid to express out loud (or even follow) that inner voice you dismissed as weird or unpractical To round it off, most episodes start with a clip of on-screen Jerry's comedy performances, somewhat related to the episode's content. (the wikipedia page says that the creator described the show as one which shows how a comedian gets his material).
-The performances are nicely contrasted by the main theme, tweaked for every episode by the composer, Jonathan Wolf.
+Here are characters who aren't afraid to express out loud (or even follow) that inner voice you dismissed as weird or unpractical To round it off, most episodes start with a clip of on-screen-jerry's comedy bits, somewhat related to the episode's content. (the wikipedia page says that the creator described the show as one which shows how a comedian gets his material).
+The bits are nicely contrasted by the main theme, tweaked for every episode by the composer, Jonathan Wolf.
 (It's quriky nature makes it a great alarm)